alphagov/publishing-api/doc/api.md

 Transitions a content item into an unpublished state.
 The content item will be updated or removed from the live content store depending on the unpublishing type.

-  - Will refuse to unpublish a lone draft unless `allow_draft` is `true`.
-  - If `allow_draft` is `true`, will refuse to unpublish anything other than a draft.
-  - Will refuse to unpublish a redrafted document unless `discard_drafts` is `true`.
-  - Retrieves the live content item with the matching content_id and locale and changes its state to `unpublished`.
-  - Creates an `Unpublishing` with the provided details.
-  - Will update the `Unpublishing` if the document is already unpublished.
-  - Sends the gone/redirect/withdrawal to the live content store.
-  - If `vanish` then fully deletes the item from the live content store.
-  - Does not send to the draft content store (unless a draft was discarded).
-  - Does not send to the message queue.
-  - Returns 200 along with the content_id of the unpublished item.

 ### Path Parameters
 - [`content_id`](model.md#content_id)
   - Identifies the content item to unpublish.